fabianfassnacht/QGIS_Tutorial6/Tutorial_6_Selections.md

 Next, we will learn two approaches to select all spatial features of the road network that are located within the buffer zone of the crater.
 For the first option, we will use

-**the “spatial query” tool.
-This tool can be found in the main menu in “Vector” -> “Spatial Query” -> “Spatial Query” as seen in Figure 4.**
+**the “select by location” tool.
+This tool can be found in the toolbox under “Vector selection” -> “Select by Location" as seen in Figure 4.**

 ![Figure 4: Opening the “Spatial Query” dialogue.](Fig4_Tut6.png)

 **this will open up a new dialogue as shown in Figure 5.
-In the new dialogue, we will parameterize the settings as shown in Figure 5.
-We have to define the vector file from which we want to select some spatial features – in this case the road network layer – and we have to define the vector file which contains the spatial features which are used to define the area for selecting the spatial features.
+In the new dialogue, we will parameterize the settings.
+We have to define the vector file from which we want to select some spatial features – in this case the road network layer – and we have to define the vector file which contains the spatial features which are used to define the area for selecting the spatial features - in our case the 5000 m buffer layer.
 We also have to define how the two vector files should interact to decide which features get selected.
-This is accomplished with the drop–down–menu marked with “1” in Figure 5 where we select “Within” – this will select all spatial features of the road network layer that fall within the buffer polygon.
-Finally, we select “Create new Selection” to cancel all eventually earlier performed selections within the road network layer.
-If we now press “Apply” we should create a situation as shown in Figure 6.
+In this case we select “intersect” – this will select all spatial features of the road network layer that intersect with the buffer polygon.
+Finally, we select “Creating new Selection” to cancel all eventually earlier performed selections within the road network layer.
+If we now press “Run” we should create a situation as shown in Figure 6.
 As you can see, all roads located within the buffer are now selected and hence marked with yellow colour.**

 ![Figure 5: The “Spatial query” dialogue.](Fig5_Tut6.png)